Hyman Bloom:

 The period of 1939 through 1954 represents Bloom at his oil painting peak.
 From the bride pictures, the treasure pictures, the chandeliers, to the cadaver and autopsy series, Bloom produced a very powerful body of work.

 During this time, he filled a large number of sketchbook with ideas that would sometimes lead to the paintings we know today.
-The Bloom Estate holds 127 of Hyman’s sketchbooks totaling over 5,000 separate sketchbook pages.
+In 2024 the Bloom Estate donated all 127 of these intact sketchbooks to the Museum of Fine Arts, Boston.

 The sketches are done in a variety of materials, including black ink, graphite, charcoal, gouache and occasionally watercolor.
 Gallery 3 shows a selection of sketchbook pages from the 1930s, 1940s and 1950s.